Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Seibel is a full-time partner at Y Combinator, a Mountain View, California-based incubator that funds early-stage startups.
 Twice a year, it invests $120,000 in businesses.
 Companies such as Airbnb, Dropbox, Stripe and WePay are all alumni of YC.

 Before becoming a partner, Seibel was a successful entrepreneur himself.
 He co-founded Justin.tv and Socialcam with his Yale University college buddies.
 Socialcam was later sold to Autodesk Inc. for $60 million.

-We caught up with Seibel who shared confidence-building tips for raising your first round of startup funds.
+We caught up with Seibel who shared confidence-building tips on how to raise your first round of startup funds.
 Additionally, he offers advice on how to understand what venture capital investors are really looking for when they're shopping for their next unicorn.

 What are the biggest lessons that you learned from your experience as a co-founder with Justin.tv and Socialcam?

 Seibel: You need to measure and experiment.
 I don’t believe in trusting experts when it comes to business strategy or tactics.
 I believe in measuring what your users are doing and then running experiments to see if you can get them to do what you want them to do.

 I also learned that as a CEO your job isn’t to order people around, it’s to find great people, give them a lot of responsibility, and make sure the environment is motivating and the goals are clear.